Multi-Fidelity Bayesian Optimization with Unreliable Information Sources: EXPERIMENTAL RESULTS

 \subsection{Synthetic functions with one auxiliary IS}

 The goal is to maximize a target function using noisy evaluations of the objective (primary IS), and an auxiliary IS.
-Figure~\ref{mockup_fig} displays results obtained in such a setting, with an informative IS case, and an irrelevant IS case.
+This is exactly the setting of the introductory example of Section \ref{pitfalls}, where we discussed results obtained with an informative IS case, and an irrelevant IS case.
+In this subsection, we provide results with two additional objective functions and types of auxiliary ISs.

 \paragraph{Negated Exponential Currin 2D:}